joyrex2001/kubedock/config.md

 ## Labels and annotations

-Labels that are added to container images are added as annotations and labels to the created kubernetes pods.
+Labels added to container images are added as annotations and labels to the created kubernetes pods.
 Additional labels and annotations can be added with the `--annotation` and `--label` cli argument.
 Environment variables that start with `K8S_ANNOTATION_` and `K8S_LABEL_` will be added as a kubernetes annotation or label as well.
 For example `K8S_ANNOTATION_FOO` will create an annotation `foo` with the value of the environment variable.
 Note that annotations and labels added via environment variables or cli will not be processed by kubedock if they have a specific control function.
 For these occasions specific environment variables and cli arguments are present.